AFT Arrow FAQ

 How do I model choked flow through a valve, orifice, or similar element?

 You must specify the CdA on the Optional tab for the junction.
 AFT Arrow uses this as the basis area for sonic calculations.

 How do I model a desuperheater in AFT Arrow?

 You can use a Branch junction to model a desuperheater.
 Enter an inflow (source flow) at the branch and specify the enthalpy of the source.
 AFT Arrow will perform an energy balance using this enthalpy, and assume the discharge is still superheated, but at the new lower energy level.

 How do I show the pipe or junction names on the Workspace?

-Open the pipe or junction specifications window, click the Optional folder, and check or clear the check boxes for showing the number or name.
+Open the pipe or junction specifications window, click the Optional tab, and check or clear the checkboxes for showing the number or name.
 This will affect the current pipe or junction.
 You can set the default behavior in the Workspace Preferences window available on the Options menu.